egehan-karakose/VCTextField/README.md

 ## Examples
 The properties starting with "tf_" refers to TextField.

-You can use different kind of validators classes, there is a list of validators in example project.
+You can use different kind of validator classes, there is a list of validators in example project (ViewController).

 And also there is an UIView extention that allows check and show validators in anywhere in your code